aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/index.md

 * The instance type for this node group is `m5.large`
 * Uses the `AL2_x86_64` EKS AMI type

-Over the course of this module we will make changes to this node group to demonstrate the capabilities of MNGs.
+Over the course of this module we'll make changes to this node group to demonstrate the capabilities of MNGs.